 After that comes the subcategories of the subcategories — the grandchildren.
-If there are still pages left that can be grouped together under a grandchild category within a child category, they should be structured that way.
-But keep in mind that that goal here is to make things as accessible and easily clickable as possible.
+If there are still pages left that can be grouped under a grandchild category within a child category, they should be structured that way.
+But keep in mind that the goal here is to make things as accessible and easily clickable as possible.

 Your navigation structure follows the content hierarchy of your website and it should be your aim to make that structure as simple as possible.